Social Security Disability Attorney in Denver

 Defining Disability Under Colorado Law

-To qualify for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits in Colorado, you must meet specific eligibility requirements set by the Social Security Administration (SSA).
-While the criteria vary slightly between the two programs, both require that you have a qualifying “disability” as defined by federal law.
+To qualify for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) in Colorado, applicants must meet strict eligibility criteria established by the Social Security Administration (SSA).
+While the two programs differ in certain areas—such as work history and financial need—both require proof of a qualifying disability as defined by federal law.

-• A medically determinable physical or mental impairment that prevents you from engaging in substantial gainful activity (SGA).
+• Prevents you from engaging in substantial gainful activity (SGA);

-• An impairment that is expected to last at least 12 months or result in death.
+• Has lasted or is expected to last for at least 12 months, or result in death; and

-• A condition supported by credible medical evidence, including documentation from licensed healthcare providers.
+• Is supported by credible medical evidence from licensed healthcare providers.

 Understanding the Social Security Disability Process